seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **GREGORY**
 To move is to stir; and to be valiant is to stand:
-therefore, if thou art moved, thou runn’st away.
+therefore, if thou art moved, thou runn'st away.

 **SAMPSON**
 A dog of that house shall move me to stand: I will
-take the wall of any man or maid of Montague’s.
+take the wall of any man or maid of Montague's.

 **GREGORY**
 That shows thee a weak slave; for the weakest goes